Kwa Soon Chuan

 Kwa Soon Chuan (17 June 1922 – 12 November 2010) was a Singaporean civil servant, who served as chairman of the Central Provident Fund Board from 1971 to 1973.
 He was also the first Singaporean to be appointed to the Colonial Administration Service in 1950.

 Early life and education

-On 17 June 1922, Kwa was born.
+On 17 June 1922, Kwa Soon Chuan was born.
 He was the fourth son of Kwa Siew Tee, who was the former general manager of Oversea-Chinese Bank and Singapore Municipal Commissioner.
 His mother, Wee Yew Neo, was a Teochew who came from Shantou, China.

 Kwa received his early education at the Anglo-Chinese School (Barker Road), and played cricket in the school team.
 He obtained a Junior Cambridge in 1939, and a Senior Cambridge in 1940.

 Later, Kwa enrolled in Raffles College.
 During the Japanese occupation of Singapore, his education was disrupted.
 In 1948, Kwa graduated with a diploma in arts.